Showing posts with label house. Show all posts

 The Donnell House is located at 601 South Clinton Street.

 It hosts events throughout the year, such as a Christmas tree presentation during the holiday season.
-Because it is located on the campus of the Athens Middle School, students have conducted school projects, including interpretive videos that are centered around the history of the house.
+Because it is located on the campus of Athens Middle School, students have conducted school projects, including interpretive videos centered around the house's history.

-April is the month to showcase the local history in counties in Alabama by featuring walking tours every Saturday in April.
-I chose the *Robert Donnell House & Museum to tour it was the only walking tour that I had not attended.
+April is the month to showcase local history in Alabama counties by featuring walking tours every Saturday.
+I chose the Robert Donnell House & Museum to tour; it was the only walking tour that I had not attended.

-Unfortunately, the Governor George S. Houston Library and Museum were not offered this year.
+Unfortunately, the Governor George S. Houston Library and Museum was not offered this year.

 Wedding Buffett